aaronkplatt/aaronkplatt-reactPortfolio.github.io/README.md

 # Summary

 I want to show employeers my work with a portfolio.
 There are several links to the applications and the repoitorys for those specific react applications.
 I want to give an employeer info about myself giving them the option to contact me as well.
+I want to show an employer what im capable of with this application showing all of the different projects i've done.

 # Usage